tallaxes/mseemann.github.io/_posts/2016-05-31-setup-angular-2-app-part-1.markdown

 The first thing we want to do is running our builds at [Travis-CI][travis-ci] after every commit to the master branch.
 To achieve this we need to create a `.travis.yml` file in our repository and connect our GitHub account with Travis-CI.

-Connect your GitHub account with your Travic-CI account is very easy.
+Connect your GitHub account with your Travis-CI account is very easy.
 Navigate to [Travis-CI][travis-ci]{:target="_blank"} and sign in with your GutHub-Account.
 After that you need to give Travis-CI read access to your GitHub repositories and just need to activate the repositories for which you want to setup automatic builds.

 The next step is to configure how Travis-CI should build your code and run your unit tests.
 This is done by the `.travis.yml` file.
 The generated project uses Chrome to run our test so we need to install Chrome before we run our tests.
 You'll find a detailed description how to do that in this [blog post][travis-ci-chrome]{:target="_blank"}.
 Because Chrome needs a newer ubuntu version than Travis-CI provides by default we need to configure [trusty][travis-trusty]{:target="_blank"} as the runtime environment.